-In the post-2020 carbon market context, in which all signatories to the Paris Agreement have emissions reduction target(s) / pledge(s) / contributions / commitments (collectively "targets") as formulated in the nationally determined contributions (NDCs) and air carriers have an offsetting obligation under the International Civil Aviation Organization Carbon Offset Reduction Scheme for International Aviation (CORSIA), double claiming occurs when two or more Parties claim the same emission reduction to comply with their mitigation targets/pledges/commitments/obligations.
-Transparent reporting and accounting procedures at both the national and international level will be developed to track emissions reductions transferred to / from other Parties to meet targets.
-In these instances, as required by the UNFCCC, a corresponding adjustment may be made by the host country of the emissions reduction activity to account for the transfer of the emissions reduction for use by another Party towards its NDC or by airlines towards their CORSIA obligation.
+In the global carbon market context in which all signatories to the Paris Agreement ("Parties") have emissions reduction target(s) / pledge(s) / contributions / commitments (collectively "targets") as formulated in the nationally determined contributions (NDCs), and air carriers ("non-Parties") have an offsetting obligation under the International Civil Aviation Organization (ICAO) Carbon Reduction Offsetting Scheme for International Aviation (CORSIA), double claiming occurs when two or more Parties or non-Parties claim the same emission reduction/removal (ERR) to comply with their mitigation targets/pledges/commitments/obligations.30 Transparent reporting and accounting procedures at both the national and international level will be developed to track emissions reductions transferred to / from other Parties or non-Parties to meet targets.
+In these instances, as required by the UNFCCC, a corresponding adjustment may be made by the host country of the emissions reduction activity to account for the transfer of the emissions reduction for use by another Party towards its NDC or by airlines towards their COR-SIA obligation.
 The adjustment will be applied, as determined by the UNFCCC, to the host country national GHG inventory or NDC, and will also be reported by the receiving Party.

 To mitigate the risk of double claiming in these instances, ACR will require notification by the owner of the emissions reductions of the export of any emissions reductions for these purposes as well as a formal host country letter of assurance and authorization of the use of the emissions reductions by another Party, including for the CORSIA.
-ACR will report to the project host country's national UNFCCC focal point and the transferee country's UNFCCC focal point the details of any ACR units transferred / retired for use by another Party toward fulfillment of its Paris Agreement targets / pledges / contributions / commitments and/or canceled by/for an airline for use toward its CORSIA obligation.

 ACR will post publicly on the registry the national UNFCCC focal point letter of assurance and authorization of transfers / cancelations of emissions reductions towards a mitigation target / obligation.
 ACR will make public on the registry all retirements / cancelation of units toward a CORSIA offsetting obligation.
-In addition, ACR will report such information to ICAO and to host countries as required to confirm that the units are included in national emissions reporting to facilitate GHG accounting reconciliation via corresponding adjustments, as determined by the UNFCCC and the CORSIA.
+In addition, ACR will report such information to ICAO and to host countries as required to confirm that the units are included in national emissions reporting to facilitate GHG accounting reconciliation via adjustments, as determined by the UNFCCC.